 Venetian architecture and Croatian charm

 Holidays in Rovinj offer stunning historic architecture, a relaxed atmosphere and pretty beaches.
-It’s located in the north of Croatia, along the Istrian Riviera, where you’ll find plenty of beautiful natural scenery and local villages just waiting to be discovered.
+It’s located in the north of Croatia, where you’ll find plenty of beautiful natural scenery and local villages just waiting to be discovered.
 Couples will love the history and culture of the town, while families can enjoy golden sand and shingle beaches with shallow waters, as well as watersports and lots of amenities

 The Venetian old town of Rovinj is full of narrow cobbled streets which wind up the hill and overlook the sparkling Adriatic Ocean.
 It’s home to little artists’ shops and galleries where you can pick up trinkets, gifts, and souvenirs, as well as having some excellent restaurants.
 Head down to the waterfront for parks, yachts, and some cool beach bars.
 If you prefer to spend your days on the beach, Lone Bay is just a 15-minute walk away.
 Here you’ll find a group of little shingle bays where you can spend your days soaking up the sun and ordering refreshments from the snack bars.